Three Rivers Stadium: Planning and construction

 A proposal for a new sports stadium in Pittsburgh was first made in 1948; however, plans did not attract much attention until the late 1950s.
 The Pittsburgh Pirates played their home games at Forbes Field, which opened in 1909, and was the second oldest venue in the National League (Philadelphia's Shibe Park/Connie Mack Stadium was oldest, having opened only two months prior to Forbes).
 The Pittsburgh Steelers, who had moved from Forbes Field to Pitt Stadium in 1964, were large supporters of the project.
 For their part, according to longtime Pirates announcer Bob Prince, the Pirates wanted a bigger place to play in order to draw more revenue.

-In 1958, the Pirates sold Forbes to the University of Pittsburgh for $2 million ($ million today).
-The university wanted the land for expanded graduate facilities.
+In 1958, the Pirates sold Forbes to the University of Pittsburgh for $2 million ($ million today); it wanted the land for expanded graduate facilities.
 As part of the deal, the university leased Forbes back to the Pirates until a replacement could be built.
 An early design of the stadium included plans to situate the stadium atop a bridge across the Monongahela River.
 It was to call for a 70,000-seat stadium with hotels, marina, and a 100-lane bowling alley.
 Plans of the "Stadium over the Monongahela" were eventually not pursued.
 A design was presented in 1958 which featured an open center field design—through which fans could view Pittsburgh's "Golden Triangle".
 A site on the city's Northside was approved on August 10, 1958, due to land availability and parking space, the latter of which had been a problem at Forbes Field.
 The same site had hosted Exposition Park, which the Pirates had left in 1909.
 The stadium was located in a portion of downtown difficult to access; political debate continued over the North Side Sports Stadium and the project was often behind schedule and over-budget.
 Arguments were made by commissioner (and former Allegheny County Medical Examiner) William McCelland that the Pirates and Steelers should fund a higher percentage of the $33 million project ($ million today).
 Due to lack of support, however, the arguments faded.

 Ground was broken in 1968 on April 25, and due to the Steelers' suggestions, the design was changed to enclose center field.
 Construction continued, though it became plagued with problems such as thieves stealing materials from the building site.
-In April 1969, construction was behind schedule and the target opening of April 1970 was deemed unlikely to be met.
+In April 1969, construction was behind schedule and the target opening date of April 1970 was deemed unlikely to be met.
 That November, Arthur Gratz asked the city for an additional $3 million ($ million today), which was granted.
 In January 1970, the new target date was set for May 29; however, because of a failure to install the lights on schedule, opening day was delayed once more to July 16.
 The stadium was named in February 1969 for its location at the confluence of the Allegheny River and Monongahela River, which forms the Ohio River.
 It would sometimes be called The House That Clemente Built after Pirates' right-fielder Roberto Clemente.